vsantos/k8s-tanker/README.md

 ## Running my own apps

-You don't have to stick to the default 'wordpress' example project, to deploy your own kubernetes' application follow these steps:
+You don't have to stick to the default 'wordpress' example project, to deploy your own kubernetes' applications follow these steps:

 - create a dir located at `k8s-apps/` with the needed *.yamls
 - add your app the list of apps (`KUBE_APPS`) located at `config/environment.sh`